Economy of Scotland: Ports

-The primary airports in Scotland are: Edinburgh Airport, Glasgow International Airport, Glasgow Prestwick Airport, Aberdeen Airport, Inverness Airport and Dundee Airport.
-Most airports in Scotland were privatised in the 1980s. with the exception of those owned and operated by HIAL which operate airports in many islands which provide flights to mainland Scotland.
+The primary airports in Scotland are Edinburgh Airport, Glasgow Airport, Glasgow Prestwick Airport, Aberdeen Airport, Inverness Airport and Dundee Airport.
+Most airports in Scotland were privatised in the 1980s, with the exception of those owned and operated by HIAL which operate airports in many islands which provide flights to mainland Scotland.

 In 2004, 22.6 million passengers used Scotland's airports, with there being 514,000 aircraft movements with Scottish airports being amongst the fastest growing in the United Kingdom in terms of passenger numbers.
 Plans have been published by the major airport operator BAA plc to facilitate the expansion of capacity at the major international airports of Aberdeen, Edinburgh and Glasgow, including new terminals and runways to cope with a large forecast rise in passenger use.
 Prestwick Airport also has large air freight operations and cargo handling facilities.
 Scotland is well-served by many airlines and has an expanding international route network, with long-haul services to Dubai, New York, Atlanta and Canada.

-Scotland also has seaports are: Clydeport, Hunterston Ore Terminal, Grangemouth, Port of Dundee, Port of Aberdeen, and Port of Inverness however there are significant ports at Scapa Flow, Sullom Voe and Flotta.
+Additionally, Scotland has a number of seaports, including, Clydeport, Hunterston Ore Terminal, Grangemouth, Port of Dundee, Port of Aberdeen, and Port of Inverness however there are significant ports at Scapa Flow, Sullom Voe and Flotta.
 Grangemouth is the only port with a railway connection with W12 gauge clearance; allowing for intermodal containers to be transported by rail.
 The Greenock and Ayrshire railway railway tunnel underneath Greenock connecting Clydeport to the rail network is disused and its tunnels are too small for intermodal containers to be transported by rail.
 The Port of Aberdeen has a rail connection, but is unable to transport all types of intermodal containers.

 Many island communities on Scotland's north and western seaboard are served by lifeline ferry services commissioned by the Scottish Government.
 These ferry services are vital to island communities' economy by bringing in goods and tourists and in exporting textiles, whisky and other produce.
 These services usually and interface with the trunk road network on the Scottish mainland.